alexandra-simeonova/drafts/luigi-docs/luigi-ui5-library.md

 The main features offered by the Luigi Client UI5 support library are:
 - [Context](#context) - allows you to receive a context object from Luigi
 - [Auto routing](#auto-routing) - provides an easier way to keep your UI5 app and Luigi routing in sync
-- [Auto routing for modals](#auto-routing) - enables synchronization of routing between Luigi and a UI5 modal
+- [Auto routing for modals](#auto-routing-for-modals) - enables synchronization of routing between Luigi and a UI5 modal
-- [Preload](#auto-routing) - special view that can help you reuse micro frontends with Luigi's [viewGroups](https://docs.luigi-project.io/docs/navigation-advanced?section=view-groups) feature
+- [Preload](#preload) - special view that can help you when using Luigi's [viewGroups](https://docs.luigi-project.io/docs/navigation-advanced?section=view-groups) feature

 ### Context